Post Summary: The Best Weekend Trips From Portland, Oregon

-Coastal towns like Seaside, Cannon Beach, and Rockaway Beach are just 1.5 hours from Portland, making this a great place to go if you only have a day or two to spare.
+Coastal towns in Oregon like Seaside, Cannon Beach, and Rockaway Beach are just 1.5 hours from Portland, making this a great place to go if you only have a day or two to spare.
 It’s also home to some of the best Oregon coast picnic areas to enjoy, so pack a basket full of your favorite snacks!

 Drive to Astoria for some fun thrifting and antiquing opportunities and enjoy their great selection of quirk restaurants and cafes.

 Drive a little farther south to Ecola State Park for relaxing walks along the shoreline and through the thick coastal forest.
 Crescent Beach trail is one of our favorites!